PieRatCat/azure-ai-human-detection/README.md

 ### Data Analysis
 The Jupyter Notebook located in the `analysis/` folder provides a detailed breakdown of the analysis performed on the generated JSON reports.
 It includes visualisations and key metrics to evaluate the pipeline's performance.

+---

+### Dataset
+The images used for this analysis are from the Human Detection Dataset, available on Kaggle. [https://www.kaggle.com/datasets/constantinwerner/human-detection-dataset](https://www.kaggle.com/datasets/constantinwerner/human-detection-dataset)